playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 ![The same wireframe mockup but with pointers to each section outlining what logic should be added to each section](after_js.png)

 Great!
-Now let's go back and add the styling to recreate the mockup we had before!
+Now, let's go back and add the styling to recreate the mockup we had before!

 ![The same mockup with styling as before](./fancy_mockup.png)

-For each step of the process, we can think of it like we're adding in a new programming language.
+We can think of each step of the process like we're adding in a new programming language.

 - HTML is used for adding the structure of an application.
 The side nav might be a `<nav>` tag, for example.
 - JavaScript adds the logic of the application on top of the structure.
-- CSS is used to make all of it look nice and to potentially add some more minor UX improvements.
+- CSS makes everything look nice and potentially adds some minor UX improvements.

 The way I typically think about these three pieces of tech is: